4th September 2007

 Floppy disk.

-Actual item
+Actual item A stethoscope

 This was of course a complete failure, which to his credit Chris fully admitted.
 In fact he went so far as to tell Jonathan Stillwell he should write up the result even though it was plainly a negative (naturally Psychic News didnt bother).